 CIOs and IT directors in the EU are currently integrating another banking regulation: The Revised Payment Service Directive (PSD2), which enables consumers and businesses to use third-party suppliers, like Google or Facebook, to manage finances, pay bills, or examine spending.
 Strong Client Authentication (SCA) is mandated under PSD2 by December 31, 2020.
 SCA is required for all European e-commerce transactions.

 The effect on EU banks is genuine.
 They must enable third-party supplier access to customers’ accounts through application programming interfaces (APIs).
-Thus, IT and programming costs will probably increase because of new safety conditions like more vigorous identity checks and API development.
+Thus, IT and programming costs will likely increase because of new safety conditions like more vigorous identity checks and API development.

 Many factors make it increasingly hard for businesses to comply with the rising number of regulations across several industry verticals.